Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Detailed proofs

 \begin{proof} By definition of the aggregated observations in Definition~\ref{def:aggregated}, one sees that

 where $\Delta t = t_{j+1} - t_j$, for all $j=1,\ldots, n-1$, denotes the equal time space of the original observations.

-If we set the time of the aggregated observation $\tilde{\boldsymbol{x}}_j$ as the time of the first original observation (i.e., $\boldsymbol{x}_{(j-1)k+1}$) of these $k$ consecutive, non-overlapping observations.
+If we set the time of the aggregated observation $\tilde{\boldsymbol{x}}_j$ as the time of the first original observation (that is, $\boldsymbol{x}_{(j-1)k+1}$) of these $k$ consecutive, non-overlapping observations.
 Then according to Equation~\eqref{eq:aggregated x_j}, one sees that the solution function of the aggregated observations follows the structure of

 with

 This implies that the aggregated observations follow a new ODE system as \eqref{eq:ODE model} but with a different system parameter $( \tilde{\boldsymbol{x}}_0, \tilde{A})$.
 To see whether $(\tilde{\boldsymbol{x}}_0, \tilde{A})$ are the true parameters corresponding to the new ODE system, one has to prove the identifiability of the new ODE system from the aggregated observations.